gvwilson/thirdbit/src/fiction/iffy/index.md

 She tossed and turned in her sleeve tent, unable to fall asleep.
-The roof of the tent was claustrophobically close above her.
+Its roof was claustrophobically close above her.
 The wind sounded wrong,
 and the ground was uneven and still.
 She missed the swell of the ocean.
-She missed its smell and the sound of Aunt Naggie in the galley and her picture book and she was tired of things happening to her.
+She missed its smell and her picture book and she was tired of things happening to her.

 When Edson wriggled out of his tent a few hours later